 (ii) The extent to which the facility was actually used to meet demands during the accounting period.
 A multi-shift basis should be used if it can be shown that this amount of usage would normally be expected for the type of facility involved.

-(4) Cost of idle facilities or idle capacity means costs such as maintenance, repair, housing, rent, and other related costs, e.g., insurance, interest, and depreciation.
-These costs could include the costs of idle public safety emergency facilities, telecommunications, or information technology system capacity that is built to withstand major fluctuations in load, e.g., consolidated data centers.
+(4) Cost of idle facilities or idle capacity means maintenance, repair, housing, rent, and other related costs (for example, insurance, interest, and depreciation).
+These costs could include the costs of idle public safety emergency facilities, telecommunications, or information technology system capacity that is built to withstand major fluctuations in load (for example, consolidated data centers).

 (b) The costs of idle facilities are unallowable except to the extent that:

-(1) They are necessary to meet workload requirements which may fluctuate and are allocated appropriately to all benefiting programs; or
+(1) They are necessary to meet workload requirements which may fluctuate, and are allocated appropriately to all benefiting programs; or

 (2) Although not necessary to meet fluctuations in workload, they were necessary when acquired and are now idle because of changes in program requirements, efforts to achieve more economical operations, reorganization, termination, or other causes which could not have been reasonably foreseen.
-Under the exception stated in this subsection, costs of idle facilities are allowable for a reasonable period of time, ordinarily not to exceed one year, depending on the initiative taken to use, lease, or dispose of such facilities.
+Under this exception, costs of idle facilities are allowable for a reasonable period, ordinarily not to exceed one year, depending on the initiative taken to use, lease, or dispose of such facilities.

 (c) The costs of idle capacity are normal costs of doing business and are a factor in the normal fluctuations of usage or indirect cost rates from period to period.
-Such costs are allowable, provided that the capacity is reasonably anticipated to be necessary to carry out the purpose of the Federal award or was originally reasonable and is not subject to reduction or elimination by use on other Federal awards, subletting, renting, or sale, in accordance with sound business, economic, or security practices.
+These costs are allowable, provided that the capacity is reasonably anticipated to be necessary to carry out the purpose of the Federal award or was originally reasonable and is not subject to reduction or elimination by use on other Federal awards, subletting, renting, or sale, in accordance with sound business, economic, or security practices.
 Widespread idle capacity throughout an entire facility or among a group of assets having substantially the same function may be considered idle facilities.

 § 200.447 Insurance and indemnification.

-(a) Costs of insurance required or approved and maintained, pursuant to the Federal award, are allowable.
+(a) Costs of insurance required or approved and maintained by the terms and conditions of the Federal award are allowable.

 (b) Costs of other insurance in connection with the general conduct of activities are allowable subject to the following limitations:

-(1) Types and extent and cost of coverage are in accordance with the non-Federal entity's policy and sound business practice.
+(1) The types, extent, and cost of coverage are in accordance with the recipient’s or subrecipient’s established written policy and sound business practices.

-(2) Costs of insurance or of contributions to any reserve covering the risk of loss of, or damage to, Federal Government property are unallowable except to the extent that the Federal awarding agency has specifically required or approved such costs.
+(2) Costs of insurance or contributions to any reserve covering the risk of loss of, or damage to, Federal Government property are unallowable except to the extent that the Federal agency has approved the costs.

 (3) Costs allowed for business interruption or other similar insurance must exclude coverage of management fees.

-(4) Costs of insurance on the lives of trustees, officers, or other employees holding positions of similar responsibilities are allowable only to the extent that the insurance represents additional compensation (see § 200.431).
-The cost of such insurance when the non-Federal entity is identified as the beneficiary is unallowable.
+(4) Insurance costs on the lives of trustees, officers, or other employees holding positions of similar responsibilities are allowable only when the insurance represents additional compensation (see § 200.431).
+This insurance is unallowable when the recipient or subrecipient is identified as the beneficiary.

-(5) Insurance against defects.
-Costs of insurance with respect to any costs incurred to correct defects in the non-Federal entity's materials or workmanship are unallowable.
+(5) Insurance costs to correct defects in the recipient’s or subrecipient’s materials or workmanship are unallowable.

-(6) Medical liability (malpractice) insurance.
-Medical liability insurance is an allowable cost of Federal research programs only to the extent that the Federal research programs involve human subjects or training of participants in research techniques.
-Medical liability insurance costs must be treated as a direct cost and must be assigned to individual projects based on the manner in which the insurer allocates the risk to the population covered by the insurance.
+(6) Medical liability (malpractice) insurance is an allowable cost of a Federal research program only when the program involves human subjects or training of participants in research techniques.
+Medical liability insurance costs must be treated as a direct cost and assigned to individual projects based on how the insurer allocates the risk to the population covered by the insurance.